 - Sustainable NOVA

-Sustainability is development in which humans and nature can exist in harmony without compromising the needs of present and future generations.
+Sustainability is when humans and nature exist in harmony without compromising the needs of present and future generations.
 (Report of the World Commission on Environment and Development: Our Common Future ("Brundtland Report"), World Commission on Environment and Development (1987).
 Oxford: Oxford University Press.)
+Sustainability includes:

 - providing transportation options to reduce commuting emissions

-- educating current generations and training the next generation
+- educating current generations and training future generations

 Our goal is to reduce our carbon footprint and educate future generations about environmentally sustainable policies and practices.
-We hope to accomplish this through a combination of projects and initiatives spanning campus operations, academics, workforce training, college community behavior, external engagement and community outreach.
+We aim to accomplish this through a combination of projects and initiatives spanning campus operations, academics, workforce training, end-user behavior, external engagement and community outreach.

 - Incorporate environmental considerations into all aspects of planning, contracting, operations and education.